 npx create-nx-workspace@latest and when prompted, provide the following responses:

-> NX Let's create a new workspace [https://nx.dev/getting-started/intro] ✔ Choose what to create · angular ✔ Repository name · store ✔ Application name · store ✔ Default stylesheet format · css ✔ Enable distributed caching to make your CI faster · Yes
+> NX Let's create a new workspace [https://nx.dev/getting-started/intro] ✔ Where would you like to create your workspace? · store ✔ Which stack do you want to use? · angular ✔ Standalone project or integrated monorepo? · standalone ✔ Default stylesheet format · css ✔ Would you like to use Standalone Components in your application? · No ✔ Would you like to add routing? · Yes ✔ Enable distributed caching to make your CI faster · Yes

 You will also be prompted whether to add Nx Cloud to your workspace.
 We won't address this in this tutorial, but you can see the introduction to Nx Cloud for more details.